mgedmin/eazysvn/README.rst

 Licensing and source code
 =========================

-Eazysvn is licensed under the GNU General Public Licence version 2 or later.
+Eazysvn is licensed under the GNU General Public Licence version 2 or 3.

 You can get the latest source code with